-There are many conditions related to sinus issues, with a wide range of related symptoms.
+There are many Nasal/Sinus conditions, with a wide range of related symptoms.
 One of the most common conditions we see is nasal obstruction.
+By definition, a nasal obstruction is anything that impedes the flow of air into and out of the nose and may block one or both of the nasal passages.
 If you are in the Southern California region, or beyond, we can help you accurately determine the cause of your sinus issues.

 Nasal Turbinate Hypertrophy (or, Enlarged Turbinates)